 Most cookies, muffins, pancakes, quick-breads, and cakes all use eggs for a combination of these.
 Lucky for eggless eaters, many plant-based foods have similar properties and therefore do the same thing in simple baked goods.
 Here’s a list of the most common vegan egg substitute in baking.

 To Substitute - mix 3 tablespoons of chickpea flour with 3 tablespoons of water for each egg, until thick and creamy.
 Chickpea flour can be found online or in most health stores or bulk sections of well-stocked grocery stores.

 Non-dairy Yogurt & Silken Tofu

 Without adding additional flavors (unlike fruit purees) yogurt is a great substitute for binding and thickening.
 To substitute: add 1/4 cup plain non-dairy yogurt or silken tofu for each egg.
 Like purees, yogurt and tofu have no leavening properties, so in most cases, you’ll want to add about 1/8th teaspoon baking soda (per egg).

 Great for most baked goods such as muffins, bread, and cookies, flax and chia seeds are amazing plant-based egg replacers.
 They add many health benefits to your baked goods, without adding additional flavor.
-To substitute, blend 1 tablespoon of flax or chia seeds with 3 tablespoons of water until mixture is thick and creamy.
+To substitute, blend 1 tablespoon of flax or chia seeds with 3 tablespoons of water until the mixture is thick and creamy.
 Flax and chia seeds can be found online and in most grocery stores and should be stored tightly wrapped in the freezer.